Holonomic D-modules with Betti structure: Betti structure in the one dimensional case

 Let $V$ be a meromorphic flat bundle on $(X,D)$, and let $\nbigl$ denote the associated local system on $\Xtilde(D)$ with the Stokes structure.
-We say that $V$ has a good $\rnum$-structure, if $\nbigl$ has a $\rnum$-structure such that the Stokes filtrations $\nbigf^P$ are defined over $\rnum$.
+A $\rnum$-structure of $V$ is a $\rnum$-structure of the associated local system on $X\setminus D$, which is equivalent to a $\rnum$-structure of $\nbigl$.
+It is called a good $\rnum$-structure of $V$ if the Stokes filtrations $\nbigf^P$ $(P\in\pi^{-1}(D))$ are defined over $\rnum$, with respect to the induced $\rnum$-structure of $\nbigl$.
 By the isomorphisms (\ref{eq;09.11.9.1}), we obtain the pre-Betti structures of $V$ and $V_!$.
-Moreover, it is easy to observe that $\psi(V)$ and $\Xi(V)$ are also naturally equipped with pre-Betti structures such that the morphisms $a_i$ and $b_i$ $(i=1,2)$ are compatible with pre-Betti structures.
+Moreover, it is easy to observe that $\psi_z(V)$ and $\Xi_z(V)$ are also naturally equipped with pre-Betti structures such that the morphisms $a_i$ and $b_i$ $(i=1,2)$ are compatible with pre-Betti structures.